Conservatives: Policies, News & What They Stand For

 The Conservative and Unionist Party, more commonly known as the Conservative Party, was descended from the old Tory Party, founded in 1678 and was in government for two-thirds of the previous century.

-After serving as Home Secretary for six years, Ms May became leader and Prime Minister when David Cameron stood down following the EU Referendum.
+After serving as Foreign Secretary, Mrs Truss May became leader and Prime Minister when Boris Johnson stood down following a string of controversies.

 Other Key Conservative Members